OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 ## IETF Network Topology TE

-{{?RFC8795}} defines a YANG model for representing, retrieving and manipulating TE topologies.
-This is a more complex model which augments {{!RFC8345}} with traffic engineering topology information as follows:
+{{?RFC8795}} defines a YANG model for representing, retrieving and manipulating traffic engineering (TE) topologies.
+This is a more complex model which augments {{!RFC8345}} with TE topology information as follows:

-* TE topology, node, link and termination point are defined using the core RFC8345 concepts
+* TE nodes, links, and termination points are defined using the core RFC8345 concepts

-    - TE topology augments network with topology identifier (provider, client and topology id), as well as other 'te' information
+    - TE topology augments 'ietf-network' with topology identifier (provider, client and topology id), as well as other 'te' information

-    - TE node augments node with 'te-node-id' and other 'te' information
+    - TE node augments 'node' with 'te-node-id' and other 'te' information

-    - TE link augments link with te information
+    - TE link augments 'link' with 'te' information

     - TE termination point augments termination point with 'te-tp-id' and te information